Christianq010/fsnd_Item-Catalog-linux-server/README.md

 #### Setting up our project to run on our Ubuntu server
-* Create a catalog.wsgi file, with the following contents:
+* Create a catalog.wsgi file - `sudo nano flaskapp.wsgi`,
+with the following contents:
  ```
 import sys
 import logging